MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 > [!IMPORTANT]
- > Currently, to use AI Builder models in Power Automate, you have to create the flow inside a solution.
+ > To use AI Builder models in Power Automate, you have to create the flow inside a solution.
 The steps below won't work if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

 ## Create your flow